History of Moscow: Recent history (1991 to present)

 When the USSR was dissolved in the same year, Moscow became the capital of the Russian Federation.
 Since then a market economy has emerged in Moscow, producing an explosion of Western-style retailing, services, architecture, and lifestyles.

 Even with Russia's population shrinking by 6 million after the fall of the USSR, Moscow has continued to grow during the 1990s to 2000s, its population rising from below nine to above ten million.
 Mason and Nigmatullina argue that Soviet-era urban-growth controls (before 1991) produced controlled and sustainable metropolitan development, typified by the greenbelt built in 1935.
 Since then however, there has been a dramatic growth of low-density suburban sprawl, created by a heavy demand for single-family dwellings as opposed to crowded apartments.
 In 1995–1997 the MKAD ring road was widened from the initial four to ten lanes.
 In December 2002 Bulvar Dmitriya Donskogo became the first Moscow Metro station that opened beyond the limits of MKAD.
 The Third Ring Road, intermediate between the early 19th-century Garden Ring and the Soviet era outer ring road, was completed in 2004.
 The greenbelt is becoming more and more fragmented, and satellite cities are appearing at the fringe.
 Summer dachas are being converted into year-round residences, and with the proliferation of automobiles there is heavy traffic congestion.

 Historical demographics

 The city's population is rapidly increasing.
-The ubiquitous presence of legal and illegal permanent and temporary migrants plus merging suburbs raise the total population to about 13.5 mln people.
+The ubiquitous presence of legal and illegal permanent and temporary migrants plus merging suburbs raise the total population to about 13.5 million people.